Federal Officials Put the Brakes on a Driverless School Bus | Tech Top

 U.S. regulators gave Transdev an inch, and it took a mile.

 That’s the takeaway from a statement released by the National Highway Traffic Safety Administration (NHTSA) on Friday.
-It’s not happy that the French transportation company has been ferrying kids to on a school bus — a use for its autonomous tech of which the agency says it did not approve.
+It’s not happy that the French transportation company has been ferrying kids to school on a school bus — a use for its autonomous of which the agency says it did not approve.

 New School